What do you believe in – Destiny or Free Will?

 The moment I begin to base my success on the effort I place in an endeavor and not on the outcome I accomplish, I will experience peace naturally.
 Our world, however, operates on results, attainments and accomplishments.
 Believe it or not, how well you score in a subjective exam can never be solely dependent on how good your answer is, for instance.

-How many papers the examiner has already read before yours, what’s his or her mood like, how good is your handwriting and many other factors are going to determine the score you’ll get.
+How many papers the examiner has already read before yours, what his or her mood is like, how good your handwriting is and many other factors are going to determine the score you’ll get.
 Chance, destiny, luck, karma?
 You can only improve your chances of scoring well by doing whatever you can.

 A lady buys a new car for her husband and hires a new driver.
 At the end of the first day, the man complains to his wife.

 “Fire this driver!
 He had me nearly killed three times in just one day!”

 “Don’t be so hasty, honey,” the wife replies calmly.
 “Give him another chance!”

 If must you assess life in the framework of destiny or free will, here it is: what you control is free will and what you don’t, destiny.
 Our life has both aspects.
 No one asked Maluk Das to raise a wager or flee to the woods.
 Had he not done that one act, many subsequent ones could have been avoided.